Christophe-Gauge/IBM-Watson/Raspberry-Pi-Personal-Assistant/README.md

-Raspberry Pi Personnal Assistant
+Raspberry Pi Personal Assistant
 ========================================

-Turn your Raspberry Pi into your own personnal assistant by leveraging the IBM Watson Natural Language Classifier API.
+Turn your Raspberry Pi into your own personal assistant by leveraging the IBM Watson Natural Language Classifier API.

-The Classifier API enables you to use natural language to interract with your Pi.
+The Classifier API enables you to use natural language to interact with your Pi.

 ## Requirements: